25 Chicago Aldermen Say Crime Is At Crisis Level In Chicago, Are Ready To Demand That Police Supt. David Brown Appear Before City Council

 CHICAGO (CBS) — Out-of-control violence and a looming hot holiday weekend have almost two dozen aldermen demanding answers from Chicago Police Supt.
 David Brown.

 As CBS 2 Political Investigator Dana Kozlov reported Tuesday night, the aldermen – 25 at last count – are ready to call for a special City Council meeting to get those answers.
-They believe the city is in a state of emergency, and they are ready to demand the police superintendent appear before the Council.READ MORE: Chicago Weather: Last Day Of Humid, Unsettled Weather On Wednesday
+They believe the city is in a state of emergency, and they are ready to demand the police superintendent appear before the Council.READ MORE: Industrial Fire In Morris Forces Evacuation That Is Expected To Continue Until Wednesday Night

 Many say such an appearance is long overdue.